arbor-sim/arbor/doc/tutorial/network_ring.rst

    seaborn.relplot(data=df, kind="line", x="t/ms", y="U/mV",hue="Cell",ci=None).savefig('network_ring_result.svg')

-Since we have create ``ncells`` cells, we have ``ncells`` traces.
+Since we have created ``ncells`` cells, we have ``ncells`` traces.
 We should be seeing phase shifted traces, as the action potential propagated through the network.

 We plot the results using pandas and seaborn: